Alternate History Sports

 On opening night at the Aréna de Montréal, home of the defending champion Montréal Métros, there would be controversy as late in the third period, when the visiting and rival Montreal Beavers were already up 6-2, Beavers defenseman Martin Rose delivered a big hit to former teammate and star center of the Métros, Edouard Lefebvre, causing Lefebvre to have to be stretchered out.
 The next day, the Métros announced that Lefebvre would miss the rest of the 1957/58 season with a fractured collarbone.
 An investigation of the hit would determine that Rose voluntarily applied force on the hit, and he would be suspended for 20 games.

 Following that incident, the league was in a state of unease, and it resulted in several players suffering severe injuries.
 Defenseman Orphile Gobeil of Ottawa tore his meniscus, causing him to miss 33 games.
 Center Jacques Tremblay of Charlottetown and winger Jérémie Bonheur of Halifax both suffered herniated discs, leading to them missing 32 games each.
 Winger Alain Turcotte of Sherbrooke fractured his foot, resulting in him missing 30 games.
-Additionally, defensemen Leonard Lefèvre of Bathurst, Robert Leblanc of Fredericton, and Noah Thompson of the Beavers were also sidelined for more than 20 games due to injuries.
+Additionally, defensemen Leonard Lefèvre of Bathurst and Noah Thompson of the Beavers were also sidelined for more than 20 games due to injuries.
+Fredericton defenseman Robert Leblanc would suffer an injury on the last day of the regular season that would keep him out of the post season.

 St. Lawrence Division: For the first time in eight seasons, the Quebec Reds have clinched the division title, thanks to the outstanding performance of goaltender William Parker and center Mathias Tardif, who scored 61 points this season.
 The Trois-Rivières Tigres roared into second place this season, powered by the incredible play of center William MacDougall, who racked up an impressive 71 points.
 Adding to the excitement, Emmett O'Leary showcased his skill with an outstanding 30-win season.
 However, some people say that they only got 2nd place because of their four ties.
 In a surprising turn, the Montreal Beavers managed to secure the final playoff spot, marking their return to the postseason for the first time since 1952, primarily due to center Daniel Bernard's 55-point season.